glag2/raspi-car/README.md

 cgps -s
 ```

-NOTE : after some testing I found out that `gpsmon` is way more affidable than `cgps` in my case
+NOTE : after some testing I found out that `gpsmon` is way more reliable than `cgps` in my case

 In case it isn't showing up, and you too have a USB GPS module, try to set a default name to the GPS: